 You don’t want to be misled and then when it comes to the real exam, have incorrect information that you actually think is right.

-Another thing to note, and its a reason why you should do as many practice tests from the NSCA itself, is that the exam is constantly changing.
+Another thing to note, and its a reason why you should do as many practice tests on NSCA itself, is that the exam is constantly changing.
 Remember those 15 non-scoring questions we talked about earlier?
 Well, those will in all probability be used as scoring questions in later exams and for the moment, are just being evaluated.
+The most accurate NSCA practice tests can be found over at Trainer Academy.
+If you can pass their practice exams, you should have no problem passing the real thing.

 NSCA Test FAQ